Abadrausar/Rubble-/other/Rubble Readme.txt

 		Raises fish vermin populations to the max.
 		This should stop you from fishing out a lake or ocean ever again! (unless you catch ~30,000 fish...)

+	User/Fix/Human Diplomats:
+		Adds trade representatives and diplomats to the humans.

 	User/Fix/Undead Melt:
 		Fixes bad temperature values in material_template_default.
 		Replaces material_template_default with a new copy, but the only changes are the temperature values.